Lisbon has great seafood restaurants where you can enjoy fresh catches-of-the-day, shellfish, and more.

 2. Solar 31

-Solar 31 is a family-run restaurant centrally located in Baixa, although on a side street, not very easy to locate if you’re not looking for it.
-The space is small and cosy.
-Reservations are recommended for both lunch and dinner.
-The restaurant has built up its reputation as a seafood restaurant serving lobster, oysters, mussels, but also fresh fish.
-They claim to cook the world’s best octopus.
+Solar 31 is a family-run restaurant centrally located in the Baixa area.
+Since it’s tucked out of the way on a side street, you probably won’t find it unless you’re looking for it.
+The place has built up its reputation as a seafood restaurant offering lobster, oysters, mussels, but also fresh fish.
+It is known for serving the world’s best octopus.
+The space is cosy yet small, so reservations are recommended for both lunch and dinner.

 Located on a very touristy area, Pinóquio has a terrace away from the main street.
 Clams with coriander and garlic are one of their specialties – clams are usually from the Ria Formosa lagoon in the Algarve.
 But they have a varied menu which includes a seafood cream, pork and clams, crab, seafood paella, fish stew, steak, and more.